CiscoDevNet/xr-python-scripts/README.md

 ## 5. SNMP Script: ##

 A SNMP scripts is used to add support for an SNMP OID that is not supported by XR.
 It could also be used add support for a custom OID that will retrieve custom data.
-The idea is that when an external SNMP manager (outside box) query the box for an OID that is not supported by IOS-XR, and if a custom SNMP script is tied to that OID, then this script will be triggered to get the data for the OID.
+The idea is that when an external SNMP manager (outside box) query the box for an OID that is not supported by IOS-XR, and if a custom SNMP script is tied to that OID, then this script will be triggered to get the data for the OID. [suported release: IOS-XR 7.5.2 and later]

 ## 6. Precommit Script: ##

 A pre-commit script is used to verify the target configuration (new configs added/modified/deleted) adheres to one or more customer-defined constraints when the config commit operation is performed.
-This differs from the config scripts in that the config scripts verifies the full running configs that would result from the commit but the pre-commit script verifies only the target configs.
+This differs from the config scripts in that the config scripts verifies the full running configs that would result from the commit but the pre-commit script verifies only the target configs. [supported release: IOS-XR 7.5.4 and later]

 # Getting Started